Angus display shows relics of shipwrecks

 Montrose Museum has mounted an exhibition on ships wrecked near the town over the centuries.
 It tells the stories of the many hundreds of ships which have foundered, run aground, or been caught by storms.

-They include the Jacobite ship La Fine which was sunk by HMS Hazard, manned by government sailors, during the 1745 rebellion.
+They include the Jacobite ship La Fine which had on board Lord John Drummond with 300 men from his regiment, the Royal Ecossais, during the 1745 rebellion.
 The display also shows the losses from both world wars.